 What does Black Tea taste like?

-Black tea is known for its malty flavour that resembles a light beer minus the bitterness of the alcohol and its acidity!
+Black tea is known for its malty flavor that resembles a light beer minus the bitterness of the alcohol and its acidity!
 The tea has a deep aroma that has a nutty hint to it.
-(Reference - Here’s What Black Tea Tastes Like, And How To Enjoy This Dark Brew, Coffee and Tea Corner, Retrieved on 1 Aug 2020)
+(Reference - Here’s What Black Tea Tastes Like, And How To Enjoy This Dark Brew, Coffee and Tea Corner, Retrieved on 1 January 2023)

 What is English Breakfast Tea?